uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/config_params/storage_formats.rst

 expressed in eq. :eq:`eq_idx_data_layout` (from :ref:`this
 page<onemkl_dft_config_data_layouts>`) of their respective data containers, whose elementary data type is (possibly implicitly re-interpreted as) ``float`` (resp.
 ``double``) for single-precision (resp. double-precision) descriptors.

 The same two data containers are to be used for real and imaginary parts of forward- and backward-domain data sequences for in-place transforms (for :ref:`descriptor<onemkl_dft_descriptor>` objects with configuration value ``config_value::INPLACE`` for configuration parameter ``config_param::PLACEMENT``).
+Four separate data containers sharing no common elements are to be used for out-of-place transforms (for :ref:`descriptor<onemkl_dft_descriptor>` objects with configuration value ``config_value::NOT_INPLACE`` for configuration parameter ``config_param::PLACEMENT``).

 The following snippet illustrates the usage of ``config_value::REAL_REAL``